lukasbesch/next-api-client/Readme.md

 3. Open `src/example.php` and set your API key
 4. Execute `example.php`on the command line

-## How to integrate the library an existing project
+## How to integrate the library in an existing project

 This library uses composer for dependency management.
-If you already use composer (https://getcomposer.org/) add the following
-entry to the "repositories" field in your composer.json:
+If you already use composer (https://getcomposer.org/) add the following  entry to the "repositories" field in your composer.json:

 ```javascript
 "repositories": [